isunrmit/Selenium-Demo/README.md

 # Selenium W12 Demo

-Login - authentication fail
+Petstore Login - authentication fail

-Mary buys an Iguana, and pays for it
+Petstore Demo - Mary buys an Iguana, and pays for it

 # Selenium W11 Demo